 For information about this program, please email firstname.lastname@example.org

-All refund requests for the Spring 2019 classes must be received in writing by the close of business on February 14, 2019.
+All refund requests for the Summer 2019 classes must be received in writing by the close of business on May 25, 2019.
 Email email@example.com with your request, and then call 256-306-2515 to confirm receipt of the request.
 Calhoun Community College is not responsible for emails that are not delivered/received.